mzfrank/ECF/README.md

 ## Status and feedback

+Claude Opus was very helpful with unifying my teaching materials, improving the writing, and with generating nicely commented coding materials.
+I alone am responsible for the content and for the mistakes.
 This is a working draft, posted publicly while the book is being finished.
 Errors are inevitable in a project of this scope.
 If you find one, or have a suggestion, please get in touch: murra280@umn.edu.

 Murray Z. Frank · Minneapolis, Minnesota